 - Become experienced in collaborating with specialty disciplines at TUSDM in the management of advanced or complex implant indications.

 - Gain experience in the diagnoses and treatment of complications with implants and implant supported prostheses including emergencies.

 - Hands-On Training Sessions

-Program costs for the Implant Dentistry program is equal to one year of postgraduate tuition plus fees.
-Please visit the Financial Aid website for postgraduate tuition figures.
-Please note that applicants are not eligible for financial aid for non-accredited programs.
+Program costs for the Implant Dentistry program are equal to two years (four semesters) of postgraduate tuition plus fees.
+Please visit the Financial Aid page for postgraduate tuition figures.

 - Surgical: Designated Faculty, Department of Oral and Maxillofacial Surgery